-If you're personally liable for business debts, selling the business does not eliminate your liability.
-The buyer might agree to pay some or all of the business's debts but you're still on the hook unless the creditor agrees to release you.
+Selling the business doesn't eliminate your liability if you're personally liable for business debts.
+The buyer might agree to pay some or all of the business's debts, but you're still on the hook unless the creditor agrees to release you.
 As a result, the creditor can still come after you if the buyer fails to pay.

-By selling the assets of the business yourself, you can obtain a better price for them than a bankruptcy trustee.
-This means more money to pay off creditors with.
-Because you get to keep the excess proceeds after paying off creditors, this option can be an attractive alternative if your business has a lot of assets.
+By selling the business's assets yourself, you can obtain a better price for them than a bankruptcy trustee.
+So you'll have more money to pay off creditors.
+Because you get to keep the excess proceeds after paying off creditors, this option can be an attractive alternative if your business has many assets.

-Liquidating the business gives you the option to settle the debts most important to you—like debts you are personally liable for—first.
-Further, most creditors are happy to negotiate a settlement for less than the full balance of the debt because litigation is expensive and they don't want to push you into bankruptcy where they may receive even less.
-But the IRS might consider such a settlement a benefit similar to income so it may result in additional tax liability.
+Liquidating the business lets you settle the debts most important to you, like debts you are personally liable for, first.
+Further, most creditors are happy to negotiate a settlement for less than the full debt balance because litigation is expensive, and they don't want to push you into bankruptcy where they might receive even less.
+However, the IRS might consider such a settlement a benefit similar to income, which could result in additional tax liability.

 Again, if you're personally liable for a business debt, you must pay it off or have the creditor release you from liability.
-Otherwise, the creditor has the right to go after your personal assets if the business assets are not enough to pay off the debt.
+Otherwise, the creditor has the right to go after your personal assets if the business assets aren't enough to pay off the debt.

 By doing nothing, you risk the creditor suing you and getting a judgment that can be enforced by selling your personal assets.
-If you liquidate the business, make sure to settle and pay off the debts you are liable for first.
-If you sell your business, consider asking for at least enough money to pay off these debts because even if the buyer assumes the debt you are still on the hook if it is not paid.
+If you liquidate the business, settle and pay off the debts you're liable for first.
+If you sell your business, consider asking for at least enough money to pay off these debts because even if the buyer assumes them, you're still responsible if they're not paid.

-If you're considering selling or liquidating your business and also want to learn the pros and cons of filing for bankruptcy, consider talking to an attorney.
+If you're considering selling or liquidating your business and want to learn more about the pros and cons of filing for bankruptcy, consider talking to an attorney.